Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Modelling Stellar Streams

 Note that this scheme does not explicitly use a distribution over star masses.
 Nevertheless, if one were to compute the differences of the heuristic cluster mass function between stripping times, one would obtain some mass distribution clustered around $\bar{m}$.
 The important point to realise is that we already make an approximation in using a continuous cluster mass $M_c(t)$.
 If the particular distribution of star masses becomes relevant, both the stripping and the cluster mass modeling would have to be replaced by a more realistic framework.
 This could be achieved, for example, by sampling the next star mass $m_s \sim p(m_s)$~\cite{Schulz:2015aaa}, treating the cluster mass loss in Eq.~\eqref{eq:stellarstreams_massloss} as the instantaneous event frequency of an inhomogeneous Poisson process, and only reducing the cluster mass by discrete steps $m_s$ whenever a star is released.
 It would be interesting to explore the implications of these two effects (i.e. star mass distributions and modelling the cluster mass via an instantaneous Poisson process instead of a continuous function) in the context of limits derived from density variations along the stream tracks, see \emph{e.g.}~\cite{Banik:2018pjp,Banik:2019cza,Hermans:2020skz}.
+We have also assumed that the cluster system is collisionless, whereas in some systems populations of e.g. dark masses (see e.g.~\cite{Vitral:2022apu}) towards their centre or accretion of halo clusters (see~\cite{Mackey:2019aaa,Malhan:2019aaa}) could break this assumption and should be modelled properly before targeting real data.

 Finally, note that our stripping process is stochastic and can therefore lead to different realisations of the density profile along the stream track if the same stream is generated multiple times.